Boundary values, random walks and $\ell^p$-cohomology in degree one: Boundary values and simple random walks

-To address the question of whether $\tilde{g}$ and $g$ are in the same reduced $\ell^p$-cohomology class, the author believes one would need to consider question similar to those of the transport problem from \cite{moi-trans}.
+As mentioned before, to address the question of whether $\tilde{g}$ and $g$ are in the same reduced $\ell^p$-cohomology class, the author believes one would need to consider question similar to those of the transport problem from \cite{moi-trans}.